 The Nagoya Protocol on Access to Genetic Resources and the Fair and Equitable Sharing of Benefits Arising from their Utilization (the ‘ABS’ Protocol) is an international agreement that implements the access and benefit-sharing obligations of the Convention on Biological Diversity (CBD).
 It entered into force on 12 October 2014.

 Genetic resources in this context includes any material of plant, animal, microbial or other origin containing functional units of heredity which is of actual or potential value, or derivatives.
 Researchers who source or use such material are required to 'exercise diligence' to ensure that genetic resources and traditional knowledge associated with those resources have been accessed in accordance with applicable access and benefit sharing laws implemented by the source country.

-EC Horizon 2020 Guidance on the ABS Regulation and how award holders should address requirements can be found here.
+EC Horizon 2020 Guidance on the ABS Regulation and how award holders should address requirements can be found on the European Commission website.
 This includes a 'decision tree' to answer the question of whether research falls within the scope of the Regulation.

 See the full guidance on the Research Services webpages.